Sailing to Antarctica? Cap vers l'Antarctique? ¿Rumbo a la Antártida?

 Thinking of flying a drone in Antarctica?

 IAATO is cautioning all potential travellers to Antarctica, who are hoping to fly a drone, or Unmanned Aerial Vehicle (UAV), to check with their travel agent or tour operator before packing their device.
-Opportunities may be limited until more is known about their safe and environmentally responsible use in this last great wilderness – particularly in the wildlife rich coastal regions of Antarctica.
+IAATO member operators have agreed to ban the recreational use of UAVs for the 2015-2016 season in Antarctica's unique, and often wildlife rich, coastal areas while more information is gathered about their safe and environmentally responsible use in this last great wilderness.
 Read More

 Yachting Guidelines and Checklist